 People usually don`t show signs of gum disease until they are in their 30s or 40s.
 Men are more likely to have periodontal disease than women.
 Although teenagers rarely develop periodontitis, they can develop gingivitis, the milder form of gum disease.
 Most commonly, gum disease develops when plaque is allowed to build up along and under the gum line.

 Gum Surgery will help to cure advanced periodontal problems and prevents tooth loss.
-There are 3 most common types of gum surgery to cure a periodontal disease that are:-
+There are 3 most common types of gum surgery to cure a periodontal disease that is:-

 Gum tissue Grafting - Gum tissue grafting is a technique to treat receding gums or root teeth exposure.
 During this method, a flap of tissue is cut from a roof of the mouth or around the gums line and connected to receding gums.
 This technique is more popular because people with periodontal disease may have lost the gums and looks very thin.
 By doing this method, the receding gums can be prevented with help of additional gum tissue removed above the surface and reattached to a thin area of gum line to stabilize the teeth.